collabnix/dockerlabs/kubernetes/workshop/weave-Katakoda-PWD.md

 ## Pre-requisite

-- Docker for Mac
+- Docker for Mac OR
-- PWK or Katakoda cluster
+- PWK

 ## Installing WeaveScope